peterabyte/hello-spring/README.md

 ### Pitfalls

-#### Firefox loads but does not visit the specified URL

-This might be because the current installed version of Firefox is not supported by Selenium.
-Take special care to select the right Firefox version.

 #### Chrome does not load

 This might be because the path to the driver is not set properly.

+Chrome driver might not support the version of Chrome.
+In newer versions the Chrome driver version should match the version of Chrome.